MicrosoftDocs/azure-docs/articles/aks/planned-maintenance.md

 # Use Planned Maintenance to schedule and control upgrades for your Azure Kubernetes Service (AKS) cluster

 Your AKS cluster has regular maintenance performed on it automatically.
 There are two types of regular maintenance - AKS initiated and those that you initiate.
-Planned Maintenance feature allows you to run both these maintenance in a cadence of your choice thereby minimizing any workload impact.
+Planned Maintenance feature allows you to run both types of maintenance in a cadence of your choice thereby minimizing any workload impact.

-AKS intiated maintenance refers to the AKS releases, which are weekly rounds of fixes and feature and component updates that affect your clusters.The other type of maintenance that you initiate on a regular basis are [cluster auto-upgrades][aks-upgrade] and [node operating system auto security patching][node-image-auto-upgrade].
+AKS intiated maintenance refers to the AKS releases.
+These releases are weekly rounds of fixes and feature and component updates that affect your clusters.
+The type of maintenance that you initiate regularly are [cluster auto-upgrades][aks-upgrade] and [Node OS automatic security updates][node-image-auto-upgrade].

 There are currently three available configuration types: `default`, `aksManagedAutoUpgradeSchedule`, `aksManagedNodeOSUpgradeSchedule`:

 - `default` corresponds to a basic configuration that is used to control AKS releases, these releases can take up to two weeks to roll out to all regions from the initial time of shipping due to Azure Safe Deployment Practices (SDP).
-Choose `default` to schedule these updates in such a way that it is least disruptive for you.
-You can monitor the status of an ongoing AKS release by region from the [weekly releases release tracker][release-tracker].
+Choose `default` to schedule these updates in such a way that it's least disruptive for you.
+You can monitor the status of an ongoing AKS release by region from the [weekly releases tracker][release-tracker].

 - `aksManagedAutoUpgradeSchedule` controls when cluster upgrades scheduled by your designated auto-upgrade channel are performed.
 More finely controlled cadence and recurrence settings are possible than in a `default` configuration.
 For more information on cluster auto-upgrade, see [Automatically upgrade an Azure Kubernetes Service (AKS) cluster][aks-upgrade].